a treasure in our humble library

 Published 1964 by Museum Books, New York

 This book is amazing.
 It is so simple and so elegant in its design.
 Each "page" is actually an entire spread, of which only the right-hand side is used.
 All of the page numbers are embossed into the page.
 Each page's design has an embossed border around it so each and every page is about the design that is showcased on that page and NOTHING else.
 It is, in its entirety, elegant.
 It is completely simple.
 It is the epitome of timelessness and absolutely gorgeous design.
 Take this image of page number 25, for instance.
 I completely does the actual page no justice at all, but even as it is on the screen, it is seemingly way ahead of its time.
-The simple distress on the thick border, the ever-classic, sans serif typeface, and the excellent use of design rules-of-thumb (the positioning on the page, the contrast amongst colors and fonts, the continuity with the border pieces, etc.) all intermingle to present to the viewer an excerpt of what could easily have been a design masterpiece.
-While a lot of the book is in Zapf's native German tongue, there are some designs in the book that are in English, French and some that are in Latin (and probably some other languages that my feeble American brain just skips over).
+The simple distress on the thick border, the ever-classic, sans serif typeface, and the excellent use of design rules-of-thumb (the positioning on the page, the contrast amongst colors and fonts, the continuity with the border pieces, etc.)

 I didn't manage to snap an image of it, but I just came across a page in the book (67) that has contemporary looking illustrations of a hawk with a turtle in its talons and then the words »Les Fables de Jean de la Fontaine« (the European style quotes [»«] are used throughout the book, so I thought I'd just pay them tribute here) and below that it has another illustration, this time of two roosters in a cock fight.
 Then below that it finishes off with the credits: »Illustrées par Fritz Kredel.« All-in-all, I consider this book an amazing source of inspiration from the past.
 The elegance, the simplicity, and the overall design is just so incredible that I have literally been sitting here for an hour just looking at pages 1—68.
 I still have 10 more pages to go.
 Whoever thought that such a simple book from the 60s could prove to be so powerful?
 Hermann Zapf, that's who!